-Place the rack-mounted system or expansion unit in the service position or operating position
+Chapter 13.
+Placing the rack-mounted system or expansion unit in the service position or operating position

-You might need to place a system or expansion unit into the service position or operating position to perform service or to gain access to internal components.
+Use these procedures to place a system or expansion unit into the service position or operating position to perform service or to gain access to internal components.